Agent Skills

 Section titled “Forget”Soft-delete by name:

 memoturn skill forget deploy-runbookThe Postgres row gets forgotten_at set and the Vectorize entry is dropped, so list_skills and mode=skills searches no longer surface it.
-Bundled R2 files are intentionally retained — recovery is one schema-level update if you change your mind.
+Bundled R2 files are intentionally retained, so recovery is one schema-level update if you change your mind.
 A subsequent install_skill with the same name creates a fresh active row alongside the tombstone.

 How it stores